 The Hamptons saw a similar but more concentrated response.
 Compass East End reported the strongest October sales calendar since 2022, with the Sagaponack and East Hampton ocean-block inventory clearing first.
 Several of the trophy listings that had been on the market through summer 2024 found buyers in late 2024 and through 2025.

 Los Angeles has been more nuanced.
 The post-fire Pacific Palisades market remains structurally affected, and the Beverly Hills and Bel Air prime inventory has been more resistant to repricing.
-What has moved is the secondary prime — the Sunset Strip flats, the Hollywood Hills modern inventory, the Mandeville Canyon estates that hadn't been actively marketed — where buyers and sellers have begun to re-engage at meeting prices.
+What has moved is the secondary prime, including the Sunset Strip flats, the Hollywood Hills modern inventory, and the Mandeville Canyon estates that had not been actively marketed, where buyers and sellers have begun to re-engage at meeting prices.

 The international buyer dimension

-The Latin American buyer profile — Mexican, Brazilian, Argentinian — has been particularly active in the Miami secondary prime and the Manhattan condo market.
-Mexican buyer activity in the Miami Beach and Coral Gables submarkets ran above the 2022 pace through 2025, with prime-residential transactions concentrated in the $5 million to $15 million band.
+The Latin American buyer profile across Mexican, Brazilian, and Argentinian sources has been particularly active in the Miami secondary prime and the Manhattan condo market.
+Mexican buyer activity in the Miami Beach and Coral Gables submarkets ran above the 2022 pace through 2025, with prime-residential transactions concentrated in the $5 million to $15 million band tracked by Christie's International Real Estate.

-Not all of the U.S. prime markets have responded equally to the rate move.
-The Aspen and Mountain West premium ski markets have continued at their own measured pace, partly because the buyer profile there has been less rate-sensitive (cash buyers and family-office acquisitions dominate) and partly because supply-side constraints — the slow construction calendar described elsewhere in this issue — keep the inventory tight regardless of financing conditions.
+Not all US prime markets have responded equally to the rate move.
+The Aspen and Mountain West premium ski markets have continued at their own measured pace, partly because the buyer profile there has been less rate-sensitive (cash buyers and family-office acquisitions dominate) and partly because supply-side constraints from the slow construction calendar keep the inventory tight regardless of financing conditions.

-The South Florida secondary markets — Naples, Sarasota, Palm Beach — have also moved more steadily than dramatically, with the buyer profile there leaning towards Northeast and Midwest relocations rather than rate-driven new entry.
-Mansion Global's coverage of the Palm Beach late 2025 calendar noted strong but unspectacular volume, with the prime Worth Avenue-adjacent inventory clearing on a different rhythm than the Miami Beach trophy stories.
+The South Florida secondary markets in Naples, Sarasota, and Palm Beach have also moved more steadily than dramatically.
+The buyer profile there leans towards Northeast and Midwest relocations rather than rate-driven new entry, and Mansion Global's coverage of the Palm Beach late 2025 calendar noted strong but unspectacular volume.

-The post-cut prime market is what experienced market observers called this kind of move when it happened in earlier cycles: a rate-driven re-engagement, not a fundamental repricing.
+The post-cut prime market is what experienced market observers called this kind of move in earlier cycles: a rate-driven re-engagement, not a fundamental repricing.
 The buyer activity is real, the financing math is materially better than six months ago, and the brokerage networks are processing a meaningful uptick in transaction volume.
-What hasn't happened — and what we wouldn't expect — is a runaway upward repricing of headline values.
-The structural conditions that have kept the U.S. prime market measured through 2024 (high inventory in some submarkets, slow construction calendars, buyer pricing discipline at the trophy end) remain in place.

 For buyers who had been waiting on the rate cycle, the move has opened a window.
 The buyers we watch most closely have responded by transacting on inventory they had been monitoring, not by chasing new pricing into headline territory.
 That pattern is healthier and likely more durable than the kind of momentum buying that defined the 2020 to 2022 wave.